 Dry eyes can cause severe discomfort, especially after staring at a computer screen for several hours or being in an air-conditioned space where the air is particularly dry.

 Symptoms can occur in one or both of your eyes and often include:

 It’s also common to feel like something is in your eye when you have dry eye syndrome.

-Dr. Grove also evaluates inflammation in your eyes using an in-office test called InflammaDry®.
+Dr. Whitson and the team also evaluate inflammation in your eyes using an in-office test called InflammaDry®.
 This test detects elevated levels of MMP9 proteins in your tears, which are a common indication of dry eye syndrome.
 Additionally, results from the TearLab® diagnostic test measure the quality of the tear film in your eyes.

 At Whitson Vision, the team may also use the LipiView® diagnostic system’s imaging technology to assess the composition of your tear fluid.
-This test helps Dr. Grove determine if you’re a good candidate for LipiFlow®.
+This test helps your physician determine if you’re a good candidate for LipiFlow®.
 This treatment is a painless, in-office procedure that uses thermal pulses of energy to relieve symptoms of dry eye syndrome by unblocking meibomian glands.

 For the most comprehensive diagnostic testing and long-term relief for dry eyes, call the team at Whitson Vision to schedule your appointment.
 You can also book your visit online.